Balance+Plus Videonystagmography (VNG) System

 The user-friendly Windows-based software program provides the fastest and most accurate results in the industry.
 Other manufacturers have designed complicated software that does not deliver the fast and accurate results that the patients and clinicians desire.
-The Balance+Plustm VNG System delivers more efficient results in a short amount of time.
+The Balance+Plus Videonystagmogrpahy (VNG) System delivers more efficient results in a short amount of time.

 With new Diagnostic VNG Software for Windows, the Leaders of Videonystagmography have done it again...
-The fastest testing software package available for ENG.
+The fastest testing software package available for VNG.

-How does the Balance+Plustm Fall Assessment System benefit patients and physicians?
+How does the Balance+Plus Fall Assessment System benefit patients and physicians?

 Balance+Plus's software analyzes both static and dynamic balance tests by administering objective assessments with varying degrees of difficulty.
 The software is incredibly easy for therapists to use and they can easily utilize the built-in training modes.
 It delivers fast results based on the patient’s weight and the degree of difficulty of the test being administered.